shikijs/shiki/docs/guide/regex-engines.md

 ```

 ::: info
-If you run Shiki on Node.js (or at build time) and bundle size or WebAssembly support is not a concern, we still recommend using the Oniguruma engine for best results.
+If you run Shiki on Node.js (or at build time) and bundle size or WebAssembly support is not a concern, we still recommend using the Oniguruma engine.

 The JavaScript engine is best when running in the browser and in cases when you want to control the bundle size.
 :::